 “The experience has been great.
 Students from the program are very productive and eager to learn,” said Chang.

-He continued, “The award was a pleasant surprise, but the credit goes to my entire research group, the Soft Materials & Matter Transport group, and especially to my adviser, Martin Thuo, who guided me throughout the program.
+He continued, “The award was a pleasant surprise, but the credit goes to my entire research group, the Soft Materials & Matter Transport group, and especially to my advisor, Martin Thuo, who guided me throughout the program.
 This has truly been a group effort.
 Graduate students and post-docs in the group have all contributed in the mentoring process.”

 Thuo said, “Boyce has been an excellent mentor for undergraduate research students, and I am delighted to see him get recognized for his efforts.”